emiraga/wikigraph/README.md

 Assumptions
 -----------
-* At Least 1.5GB of RAM.
+* At Least 2.0GB of RAM.
-* Program is compiled and run as 32bit.
-(Maybe 64bit works as well, I did not try it myself.)
+* Program is compiled and run on 32bit linux.
+(I did not try it on 64bit.)
 * `pagelinks.sql` and `categorylinks.sql` are exported with sorting `mysqldump --order-by-primary`